thma/LtuPatternFactory/README.md

 ```

 The output simply means that our input has 1 line, 8 words and a total of 54 characters.
-Obviously an efficients implementation of `wc` will accumulate the three counters for lines, words and characters in a single pass of the input will not run three iterations for each counter separately.
+Obviously an efficients implementation of `wc` will accumulate the three counters for lines, words and characters in a single pass of the input and will not run three iterations to compute the three counters separately.

 Here is a Java implementation: